voltpop/vp-website/_blogs/dpkg-history.markdown

 As a (primarily) Ubuntu user, one thing I can safely say about my time working with RHEL is this: I miss `yum history`...

-so I decided to be write this kludgy little ditty:
+so I decided to get started writing this kludgy little ditty:

 <center><big><a href="https://github.com/warwalrux/dpkg-history/archive/refs/heads/main.zip">dpkg-history!</a></big></center>